Moving to Ireland from US

 1. What is it like moving from the US to Ireland?

-Moving to Ireland from the US isn’t difficult at all.
+Moving to Ireland from US isn’t difficult at all.
 Ireland is a beautiful and accommodating country.
 So, moving to Ireland is like moving to the home of historic wonder mixed with the craic.

 If you plan to move from the US to Ireland, it is recommended that you check out the Irish Naturalisation and Immigration Service’s website.
 Otherwise you can meet any legal adviser or immigration agent to help you with your relocation.

-If you are moving to Ireland from the US with your pet, you need to follow all the guidelines to ensure that your pet is not quarantined.
+If you are moving to Ireland from US with your pet, you need to follow all the guidelines to ensure that your pet is not quarantined.
 Some of the policies include.

 - Your dog(s) must be treated for tapeworm.